 "Silverfox" says "I can truly say I was weaned into my

-have 'Biggles, Pioneer Air Fighter', a book I was entranced by as a kid
+still have 'Biggles, Pioneer Air Fighter', a book I was entranced by

 report includes copy showing Charles Boddington with the aircraft

 before it crashed.
 Boddington's son Matthew made the first flight of